Laie Falls

 Laie Falls, Oahu

 La'ie Falls is located near the town of La'ie on the northeastern shore of Oahu.
-It is accessible via the 7-mile (11.3 km) long (out and back) La'ie Ridge Trail.
+It is accessible via the 7-mile (11.3 km) long (out and back) La'ie Ridge Trail (permit required, see info below).
 The waterfall drops 15 feet (4.5 m) into a pool at its base.
 Along the way, you can enjoy views of lush tropical foliage, the mountains and ocean.
+Please note: a landslide prevents safe access to Laie Falls.
+The upper area of the trail is closed indefinitely.

 The hike takes about 4 hours, depending on your pace.
 On the trail to the falls, you will go through pine forests, exposed ridges and bamboo forest-lined cliffs.
 There are also areas that are quite steep.